microsoft/mu_pip_environment/README.rst

 Bug Fixes:

 - Git submodules are now initialized correctly when using a reference.
 It was failing silently previously.
+- Logging output is now handled correct (handlers were being created incorrectly and extra output was going to the console)

 0.3.5
 -----